-- C2.1 Failure to maintain the cleanliness of one's room or common areas is prohibited. - C2.2 Leaving personal trash in any public or shared areas (community bathrooms, hallways, etc.) or spaces that would block the path of egress in case of emergency is prohibited.
+- C2.1 Failure to maintain the cleanliness of one's room or common areas is prohibited.
+This may include, but is not limited to: failure to have a clear and open path to exit the room in the event of an emergency, overflowing trash cans, unflushed toilets, overflowing dishes in sink, piles of soiled clothing, perishable food left open, etc. - C2.2 Leaving personal trash in any public or shared areas (community bathrooms, hallways, etc.) or spaces that would block the path of egress in case of emergency is prohibited.
 Department of Housing and Residence Life staff will make attempts to identify the individuals responsible for leaving personal trash in public and/or shared areas. - C2.3 Conduct which creates or contributes to unsanitary conditions in the residential communities is prohibited.